Latest Questions (January 2020)

 Recent remapping, geophysical re-interpretation, analogue comparisons with data from the Argentine side, geochemical and AVO studies over highgraded prospects provide support for charge/migration of hydrocarbons into what there are undoubtedly structures with what shows as successful sealing

-One well is planned, targeting one such prospect to commence operations at or around the end of 2019 which will mean that the major expense will fall into 2020 and accordingly will not affect in any way our plans for growth in our producing areas this year
+One well is planned, targeting one such prospect to commence operations at or around the third quarter 2020 which will mean that the major expense will fall into 2021 and accordingly will not affect in any way our plans for growth in our producing areas this year

 In parallel a farm out process is continuing with parties signed to NDA’s.
 You will appreciate when we say that there can be however no guarantee that any farm out will happen.
 The farm out process does not affect the plans of President in this regard.

 Will you be able to provide a tabular schedule of monthly bopd, including $/bbl and ‘net backs’?

 President is always looking at ways to clarify and refine the best way to report its figures and will bear this in mind when drafting results in future.
 However, we will not be issuing monthly figures as they give an unrepresentative and misleading view of field production which can ebb and flow, particularly as extensive work continues in the fields with wells shut in and then restarted to facilitate this.